Reflective practice is a practice in which managers and leaders use their own self-awareness, behaviours and interactions as a source of learning.

 Through developing reflective practices, a manager or leader has the capacity to use challenges as learning opportunities, build stronger alliances and experience a greater sense of purpose and satisfaction, not only professionally but personally.

-As stated above reflective practice has the ability to increase a person’s overall wellbeing and happiness, as it addresses elements within the positive psychology model of PERMA.
+As stated above, this has the ability to increase a person’s overall wellbeing and happiness, as it addresses elements within the positive psychology model of PERMA.
 In which a person needs to cultivate Positive Emotion, Engagement, Relationships (Positive), Meaning and Accomplishments.
 These five elements are considered the scientific formula for happiness and wellbeing.

 Reflective management is a practical approach cultivating elements of PERMA throughout its practice.
 While also using an action learning theme within the context of managing.
 It facilitates the manager or leader in adapting to the demands of the current situation, with live information such as the emerging needs, resources available and formulating a solution focused problem-solving approach.

-Although reflective management is often dismissed as an unnecessarily step for managers and leaders, it plays a fundamental role in developing strategies and an effective organisational culture.
+Although it is often dismissed as an unnecessarily step for managers and leaders, RP plays a fundamental role in developing strategies and an effective organisational culture.

 Without using reflective management, it is easy to acknowledge the emerging challenges, however the clarity as to what to do with those challenges and who is responsible for such changes can be skewed.
 Often facilitating a crisis led, blame culture within an organisation.